Docs » Network Explorer in Splunk Infrastructure Monitoring » Set up Network Explorer

 Environment

-Network Explorer is only supported in Kubernetes-based environments on Linux hosts.
+Network Explorer is supported in Kubernetes-based environments on Linux hosts.
 Use Helm-based management.

 Operating system